 1. The address on your receipt should match the address you scanned or typed in at the ATM (except in the case of paper wallets).
 You'll need to lookup this address on a block explorer, which is simply a website for viewing the Bitcoin network.

-2. Visit Blockchain.info in a browser on your mobile phone or desktop computer.
+2. Visit Blockchain.com/explorer in a browser on your mobile phone or desktop computer.
 You should see a search box.
 This is where you want to paste or type in your address.

-3. Once you search for an address you should see the following screen.
+4. Once you arrive on the page for your address you should see the following screen.
 Pay attention to the Transactions list farther down the page.
 Look for a transaction that matches the bitcoin purchased amount on your receipt.